GSICCS offers full-time program.

 Contacting or receiving approval from our faculty member prior to admissions is NOT required.

-No, you will not be able to change your selection of the study plan or research director after the application period.
+In principle, you will not be able to change your selection of the study plan or research director after the application period.